 As scheduled commercial flights fly to Salt Cay, a firefighting truck and crew are maintained on the island, and are on standby during flight times.

-Salt Cay Airport (SLX) features Airport Café, a small establishment inside the terminal which serves drinks and snacks.
-It's open whenever there's a scheduled flight.
+Salt Cay Airport (SLX) features a small cafe inside the terminal that serves drinks and snacks.
+It’s usually open whenever there’s a scheduled flight.